Arturkorol/AlistaBot/README.md

 ## Single instance lock

 Only one polling process should run at a time.
-The bot creates a lock file at `/tmp/alistabot.lock` when it starts.
+The bot creates a lock file at `/tmp/alistabot.lock` when it starts and stores the PID of the running process.
 If another process is already running, startup fails with an error.
-To override a stale lock (for example after a crash), delete the lock file or start the bot with the `--force` flag:
+To override an apparently stale lock (for example after a crash), first check that the PID in the lock file does not correspond to a running process, then start the bot with the `--force` flag:

 ```
 python -m bot_alista.main --force
 ```

+Use `--force` only after verifying that no other bot process is active.
 If the process exits abnormally (e.g. is killed), remove `/tmp/alistabot.lock` to allow a clean restart.

 ## Customs and duty calculations